grammyjs/website/site/docs/hosting/supabase.md

 supabase secrets set BOT_TOKEN=123:aBcDeF-gh
 ```

-Your Supabase Edge Function is now working.
+Your Supabase Function is now working.
 All that's left to do is to tell Telegram where to send the updates.
 You can do this by calling `setWebhook`.
 For example, open a new tab in your browser and visit this URL: